JacopoDapueto/transfer_disentanglement/README.md

 </details>

-## 📊 How to reproduce Transfer experiments of the paper
+## 📊 How to reproduce the Transfer experiments of the paper

 <details>